 Miscellaneous Cost of Living Facts

 There’s more to quality of life than just the basics.
-If you want to catch a baseball game at famous Fenway Park, Boston Red Sox tickets are the second-most expensive tickets in Major League Baseball.
-According to 2018 Statista.com data, the Sox have an average ticket price of $56.97.
+If you want to catch a baseball game at famous Fenway Park, Boston Red Sox tickets averaged $60.09 in 2020, according to Statista.com data.

 Tips for Planning a Move to Boston

-- There are a lot of considerations to take into account when you move anywhere, let alone an expensive city like Boston.
+• There are a lot of considerations to take into account when you move anywhere, let alone an expensive city like Boston.
 A financial advisor can be very helpful as you navigate this process.
-SmartAsset’s financial advisor matching tool simplifies your search for an advisor in your area by pairing you with up to three local fiduciary advisors.
-If you’re ready to find an advisor, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
 SmartAsset has also compiled a rundown of the top financial advisor firms in Boston.

 Photo credit: ©iStock/Sean Pavone, ©iStock/rawintanpin